conejoninja/tesoro/README.md

 ======
 Go package to work with [TREZOR devices](http://bitcointrezor.com/).
 This repository is an unofficial package written in Go (golang), for any official package, code or tool, please go to the official [TREZOR repository](https://github.com/trezor)

+# ⚠️ Important notice ⚠️

+This project started as a Go library for TREZOR devices that I used for personal projects, **it's no longer mantained**.
+You could use the official [trezord-go as a go library](https://github.com/trezor/trezord-go/pull/147).

 ## What is TREZOR?

 TREZOR is a single purpose device which allows you to make secure Bitcoin transactions.
 With TREZOR, transactions are completely safe even when initiated on a compromised or vulnerable computer.